go2hx/go2hx.github.io/_content/manual/haxeextern.md

 # Haxe extern

-Refrence Haxe code with ease from Golang.
+Use Haxe code with ease from Go.

 ## main.go
 ```go